 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The local currency is the Maldivian Rufiyaa (MVR).
-You can exchange money at resorts.
-You can also exchange money and use ATMs at banks in Malé and many larger islands.
+You can exchange money at resorts and use ATMs at banks in Malé and many larger islands.
 In other locations these facilities are very limited, so plan ahead and bring sufficient cash.

-Most hotels and major tourist facilities accept a range of credit cards.
+Most hotels and major tourist facilities accept credit cards.

 Safety and security

 Civil unrest and political tension

 Protests and demonstrations have been frequent in Malé since February 2015.
 In the past, large demonstrations have led to violence and arrests.

 - Avoid all demonstrations, protests, and large public gatherings as they could turn violent.